 Today we are engaged in a new civil war.
 Not of American soldier against American soldier on bloody battlefields, but a war on civility where we are entrenched in the warfare of words used to bloody the very nature of our being.
 An ideological civil war where a confederacy of populists have seceded from reason and have challenged a union of social reforms they see as inflexible and contrary to their world view.

-This war uses the internet as a cannon, the media as a long rifle and rhetoric as sabers to humiliate and annihilate our commonalities.
+This war uses the internet as long rifles, the media as a canon, and uses words as sabers to humiliate and annihilate our commonalities.

 We have seen what an angry mob of citizens from this war will do.
 With claims of disenfranchisement, fueled by false information, an insurrection was mounted against the very principles that Lincoln phrased to unite us with a moral cause.
 This uprising was not an anomaly to be filed away as only a footnote in our history, it was the inevitable result of a loss of moral justice and forgetting what men and women had died for to preserve.